CharlieXie2001/My-School-Update-Log/My School Update Logs.md

 - Only sessions of currently enrolled subjects will be shown on scedule
 - The list of existing subjects when creating new sessions now sorted by subject names
 - Added segmented picker to filter assignments by its completion status

+### V 1.0(22)
+- Subject ddetails now also show results of each assignments and point composition
+- Assignment notification now is back
+- My School now uses less memory, everything is faster than evcer
+- We will be testing CloudKit in this beta

+### V 1.0(24)
+- Added iCloud Sync capability
+- Added Time-Sensitive Notification Support
+- Added watchOS App templete
+- Added tvOS App Template

+### V 1.0(26)
+- iCloud syncing now lives in Settings
+- Ability to show last time iCloud syncing
+- Added manual iCloud syncing button
+- Added Home View Template for Apple TV app and Apple Watch app

+### V 1.0(27)
+- Added Privacy Policy page
+- Now you are able to add exams to My School